The Strangers (2008 film)

-The Strangers is a 2008 American psychological horror film written and directed by Bryan Bertino in his directorial debut and is the first installment of The Strangers film series.
-The plot follows Kristen (Liv Tyler) and James (Scott Speedman) whose stay at a vacation home is disrupted by three masked criminals who infiltrate the home.
+The Strangers is a 2008 American psychological horror film written and directed by Bryan Bertino and starring Liv Tyler and Scott Speedman.
+The film follows a couple whose stay at a vacation home is disrupted by three masked intruders who infiltrate the home in the middle of the night.
 The screenplay was inspired by two real-life events: the multiple-homicide Manson family Tate murders and a series of break-ins that occurred in Bertino's neighborhood as a child.
 Some journalists noted similarities between the film and the Keddie cabin murders that occurred in Keddie, California, in 1981, though Bertino did not cite this as a reference.

+Development of The Strangers began in 2004, when Bertino submitted his screenplay for the film for a Nicholl Fellowship grant.
+The screenplay caught the attention of producer Roy Lee of Vertical Entertainment.
+Bertino sold the screenplay to Universal Pictures in November 2004.
+Directors Justin Lin and Mark Romanek were originally attached to direct the project, but after both backed out, Bertino was hired as director.
 Made on a budget of $9 million, the film was shot on location in rural South Carolina in the fall of 2006.

-Originally slated for a theatrical release in November 2007, it was postponed before a theatrical release on May 30, 2008.
-The film became a sleeper hit, grossing $82 million at the box office worldwide.
-It received mixed reviews from critics, with some praising its atmosphere and tension, and others criticizing its script and characters.
+Originally slated for a theatrical release in November 2007, it was postponed before eventually being released on May 30, 2008 by Rogue Pictures, a subsidiary of Universal.
+The film went on to become a sleeper hit, grossing $82 million at the box office worldwide.
+It received mixed reviews from critics, with some critiquing it for its sadism and sparse character development, while others praised its atmosphere, suspense, and psychological elements.
+The film was nominated for Best Horror Film at the 35th Saturn Awards, and Tyler won the award for Best Actress at the 3rd Scream Awards.

-In the years since its release, it has become a cult film.
-It successfully launched a film series, including a sequel titled The Strangers: Prey at Night which was released on March 9, 2018.
-An upcoming third film is also currently in production and will be subsequently followed by two more films.
+In the years since its release, The Strangers has become a cult film and received critical reassessment with praise for its tension and stylistic minimalism.
+Additionally, film scholars have interpreted it as a meditation on random crime in rural American communities, and common fears of unpredicted stranger-on-stranger violence.
+A sequel, The Strangers: Prey at Night, was released in March 2018 as the second installment in a film franchise.
+In 2024, a standalone reboot film The Strangers: Chapter 1, was released, serving as the first in a trilogy of films by director Renny Harlin.